 “Children of the revolution, forget about everything you learned till now.
 Forget it all; forget your family; they no longer exist.
 This is your home, and the brotherhood is your family.
 From today, you will be born again as true children of this nation.
 And you will fight and die for it….
 (Demonstrating as children conscript echo after him): This is A-K 47; this is your life.”
 So yells the Commandant, almost in the faces of his ten or eleven-year-old conscripts enlisting in his rebel rag-tag brigade.

 On August 18, 1999, on a dusky dawn in an African village–the possible location of this film must be based on the Sierra Leone Civil War–on a high away bridge, a seven-year-old boy stands, his not-quite-filled-mouth tooth showing glaringly, reveling in birds chirping happily over the bridge.
 He runs to his class, and his teacher writes a composition topic on the blackboard: “Why I Love My Country.”
-Uncannily, a girl in the class looks away, inattentive to what the class is about as if expecting a menace.
+Uncannily, a girl in the class looks away, inattentive to what the class is about, as if expecting a menace.
 Boom!
-Rebels get into the village, and hell breaks loose.
+Rebels get into the village and attack the school; hell breaks loose.
 That is the beginning of Ezra’s traumatic journey when he and his sister get kidnapped by rebels and his sister’s tung cut by insurgents.

 Ezra, “You can fight for four days nonstop… you have no fear; you feel nothing…you become the gun.
 You are an AK47…you are not human.
 And if you don’t eat in two days, you start seeing visions….
 My memory blanked it out for my protection.
 Maybe it is better that way.
 I killed people.
 Plenty of people.
 Other people’s parents, brothers, sisters and wives.
 May the spirit of everyone (sic: including my sister) who died in this war forgive me.